hpssjellis/my-examples-for-the-arduino-portentaH7/README.md

-10. [my10-DAC to ADC.ino](my10-DAC to ADC.ino) Testing the DAC pin at A6 as it sends from 0.0 to 1.0 to both A0 for analogRead (from 0 to 1023) and D6 for digitalRead (from 0 to 1).
+10. [my10-DAC-to-ADC.ino](my10-DAC-to-ADC.ino) Testing the DAC pin at A6 as it sends from 0.0 to 1.0 to both A0 for analogRead (from 0 to 1023) and D6 for digitalRead (from 0 to 1).

 11. [my11-servo.ino](my11-servo.ino) Basic servo functionality.
-Will need Servo.h greater than 0.0.2 or make the changes stated here.
+Will need Servo.h greater than 0.0.2 or make the changes stated [here](https://forum.arduino.cc/index.php?topic=691668.msg4700186#msg4700186) on the Arduino forum.

 .